 Calvin Coolidge and his wife Grace brought a menagerie to the White House.
 Their pets included white collies named Rob Roy and Prudence Prim, terriers named Peter Pan and Paul Pry, a Shetland sheepdog named Calamity Jane, chow chows named Tiny Tim and Blackberry, a bulldog named Boston Beans and a German shepherd named King Cole.

 The John F. Kennedy White House was filled with pets comprised of a mutt named Pushinka, a gift from Soviet Premier Nikita Khruschev.
-Other pet names included a German shepherd named Clipper, a cocker spaniel named Shannon, an Irish wolfhouse named Shannon, and the president’s favorite dog, a Welsh terrier named Charlie.
+Other pet names included a German shepherd named Clipper, a cocker spaniel named Shannon, an Irish wolfhound named Shannon, and the president’s favorite dog, a Welsh terrier named Charlie.

 The First Couple often took one or two of the family dogs out for a walk under the cover of darkness.
 Traphes Bryant, the White House dog handler, said the people didn’t recognize them as Secret Service agents followed discreetly in a car.
 Sometimes, Bryant said, they “looked like two young college kids taking the dogs for a walk.
 They looked so happy.”